Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Check that documentation, onboarding flows, and dashboards all use identical terminology.

+### Verify

+- [ ] Document simulation results and approval notes in the mentorship analytics workspace for post-optimization comparison.
+- [ ] Confirm the updated scoring logic is versioned in the knowledge base with change authors and timestamps.
+- [ ] Record any edge cases or anomalies that surfaced during review so the optimization step can resolve them.

 ### Optimize

 - [ ] Adjust weightings or thresholds based on review findings and publish the